 |In actuality, ISU was anything but boring!|

-In December 2017, Santa Claus delivered an FT-817, a portable, all-mode QRP radio, and I started working linear transponder satellites operating semi-duplex.
-Due to the challenges of created by Doppler shift on the 70cm band while working these satellites semi-duplex, I mostly work FO-29, which has a 2m uplink.
-I did successfully have a QSO on AO-7, our 40+ year-old zombiesat, with KE9AJ on December 15.
+In December 2017, Santa Claus delivered an FT-817, a portable, all-mode QRP radio, and I started working linear transponder satellites, operating semi-duplex.
+Due to the challenge created by Doppler shift on the 70cm band while working any Mode B satellites semi-duplex, I mostly worked FO-29 with a 2m uplink, having my first linear QSO on December 9, 2017 with NP4JV.

 I also have a FUNcube Dongle Pro+ SDR.
 In 2018, Here are some of my interests and experiments with this SDR: